fedora-python/portingguide/source/imports.rst

 * :ref:`Fixer <python-modernize>`: None
 * Prevalence: Rare

-Python 3 introduced a reworked importmentation of ``import`` in the form of the :py:mod:`importlib` module.
+Python 3 introduced a reworked implementation of ``import`` in the form of the :py:mod:`importlib` module.
 The new machinery is backwards-compatible in practice, except that some import cycles, especially those involving submodules, now raise